swift-nav/libsbp/python/docs/source/index.rst

 To run the tests and check for coverage::

-  $  py.test -v --cov sbp tests/
+  $  py.test -v --cov --cov-report=term-missing sbp tests/

 API Reference
 -------------